Vancouver is the darling – it’s the better-known city.

-Its Courtney Room was named one of Canada’s 10 best new restaurants for 2018.
+Its Courtney Room has been named one of Canada’s best restaurants by enRoute magazine.
 We have to confess we haven’t eaten here yet, but it’s on our list!

 Like our reviews of these luxury hotels in Victoria, BC?
 Then check out our reviews of many other hotels around the world!